csc-training/high-level-gpu-programming/README.md

-# High-Level GPU Programming
+# Portable GPU Programming

-Course material for the CSC course "High-Level GPU Programming".
+Course material for the CSC course "Portable GPU Programming".
 The course is part of the EuroCC training activities at CSC.

 ## Presentation slides